willerbee/Flattered/README.md

 If you don’t mess with workbench.customizations, you’re safe to ignore this.

 ### 2. Themes may look "weird" with Flattered enabled
-When Flattered is active, previewing out other themes might not look as expected because overrides are still applied.
+When Flattered is active, previewing out other themes (e.g. `Preferences: Color Theme`) might not look as expected because overrides are still applied.
-To see a theme in its original form, use the **Reset Current Theme** command to remove overrides first.
-Unfortunately at the time of publish, there isn't a VS Code API event to automate this.
+To see a theme in its original form, use the `Flattered: Reset then Select Theme` command to remove overrides first.
+Unfortunately, there isn't a VS Code API/event to hook into the `Preferences: Color Theme` command.
 Hopefully in the future.

 ---